 PRI's The World : NPR is now spinning "Imagination Voodoo" from the new album, Nova.

 Last night felt like a dream.
 Thanks to Bob Bennett from Jazz at the Bistro for introducing us to our heroes, Herbie Hancock and Vinnie Colaiuta.

-What an amazing night that was!
-THANK YOU to everyone who danced and celebrated with us at the Missouri Botanical Garden.
+Thank you to everyone who danced and celebrated with us at the Missouri Botanical Garden.
 You made the evening truly special.
-Stay tuned for more exciting news and show announcements!

 According to Kevin Bowers...from The Huffington Post

 “’Ground Motion’ is a chant song combining both Brazilian and African drumming.
 I am aiming for something primitive full of color and vigor for the body and soul.
 There is no movement without rhythm, and my intentions are to get people to move and make them feel more alive.”

 "Nova is an easy to listen to collection of lounge and romantic songs with a Brazilian and Latin flavor." - World Music Central.org